stierma1/lively-config/README.md

 A promise created on construction that resolves after finalize has been invoked and all resolvers have resolved at least once.

 ### LivelyConfig Methods

+#### getNames()
+Returns an Array of all the key names in the config files

+#### getNamedValue(String name)
+Returns the value of the given key name.
+If no value is found null will be returned

+#### getMaybeNamedValue(String name)
+Returns a wrapped value of the given key name. ({value: foundValue...}) If no value is found null will be returned

+#### usingEnvironmentVars(Optional<Number> interval)
+Adds a EnvironmentVarsResolver with given config file to the LivelyConfig and will poll the environment vars if interval is given

 #### usingFile(String filePath, Optional<Number> interval)
 Adds a FileSystemResolver with given config file to the LivelyConfig and will poll the file if interval is given